 - More charity appearances complete with authenticated signings

-- giveaways of mini-helmets, blue Lions #1 fan fingers, et al to the first 5,000 or so fans (much like the Tigers do)
+- giveaways of mini-helmets, blue Lions #1 fan fingers, et. al to the first 5,000 or so fans (much like the Tigers do)

 and my personal favorite:

-- Charity nights at local restaurants where the players (and select coaching staff of course) are the servers for the night and all their tips go to a selected charity.
+- Charity nights at local restaurants where the players (and select coaching staff of course) are the servers for the night! and all their tips go to a selected charity.

 I don't have any plans to draft a QB in the next couple of years to start rebuilding again.
 Frankly it's not gonna be worth our time until we can get some other things under control.
 We need a new QB coach (Jim Harbaugh maybe?) who can work with the talent we have and also communicate better with our Offensive Coordinator in order to let him know what our QBs strong points and weaknesses are.
-We need to build an offense around what we have, instead of trying to force the talent we have into a box they aren't comfortable in, a box that obviously isn't working for us.
+We need to build an offense around what we have, instead of trying to force the talent we have into a box they aren't comfortable in, and one that obviously isn't working for us.
 Forcing a square peg into a round hole is what destroyed Joe Harrington (in my opinion) and we should never be allowed to do that again.

 So, there you have it Mr. Ford.
 Take your time.
 Think it over.
 I'm sure you'll come to the right decision.

 loyal Detroit Lions fan and potential future head coach in the NFL